LuigiPagani/POD-Galerkin-and-POD-NN-for-Parabolic-PDEs/README.md

 ## Getting Started

 To explore these methods, simply open the notebooks in your Jupyter environment and follow along with the code and explanations.
-The notebooks are designed to be self-contained, with all the necessary steps to replicate the results and gain a deeper understanding of each method.
+To run the notebooks, it is highly recommended to open them in Google Colab using the button provided at the beginning of each Jupyter notebook.